-- Dietary and lifestyle modifications: many fibromyalgia sufferers have found some relief in eliminating certain foods and drinks from their diet.
+Any fibromyalgia sufferers have found some relief in eliminating certain foods and drinks from their diet.
 Added sugar, grains/gluten, and alcohol are the most common starting points.
 Reported benefits from trying to remove these potential triggers include reduced brain fog and less pain.

-- Gentle exercise: we know that when the pain takes hold, exercise is the last thing on the mind of someone with fibromyalgia.
+We know that when the pain takes hold, exercise is the last thing on the mind of someone with fibromyalgia.
 It doesn’t take much movement to reap the benefits – a 5-minute walk or gentle movement in a warm water pool can do wonders to bring pain levels down and even help you get a better night of sleep.

-- Stress less: practicing stress-reducing techniques can help immensely when it comes to fibromyalgia.
+Practicing stress-reducing techniques can help immensely when it comes to fibromyalgia.
 Meditation, yoga, journaling, taking a warm bath, talk therapy, support groups or any other method of bringing more calm into your daily life has health benefits that can both shift your frame of mind as well as reduce physical pain.
 Many fibromyalgia sufferers experience depression and anxiety, so anything that can help reduce stress and worry is a positive step.

-- Get better quality sleep: this seemingly basic piece of advice can be extremely difficult to do for fibromyalgia sufferers.
+This seemingly basic piece of advice can be extremely difficult to do for fibromyalgia sufferers.
 Night pain, stress, restless leg syndrome, and other fibro symptoms can all thwart even the best attempts at getting some rest.
 Eliminating daytime naps, having a consistent sleep/wake cycle (even on days off), keeping your bedroom cool and dark, and avoiding screen-time in the few hours leading up to bedtime can all help you to get the sleep your body needs to repair and heal.

-- Upper cervical chiropractic care: because the underlying cause of fibromyalgia has a connection with how the brain and body communicate, upper cervical chiropractic care has been a natural fit for a lot of people.
+Because the underlying cause of fibromyalgia has a connection with how the brain and body communicate, upper cervical chiropractic care has been a natural fit for a lot of people.
 We’ll get into more detail below, but the goal of upper cervical chiropractic is to remove interferences in the body’s nervous system (the system responsible for sending and receiving pain signals) in order to restore function back to normal.
 Many fibromyalgia sufferers have been having great, lasting successes since upper cervical care aims to address the root cause rather than surface-level symptom management.